What do I need to drive in France?

 Headlamp beam deflectors

 Deflector stickers are needed to prevent dazzling oncoming drivers.
-You can buy deflector stickers from most car shops and, more expensively, at ferry ports and the Eurostar terminal.
+You can buy deflector stickers from most car shops and, more expensively, at ferry ports and the Eurotunnel (now known as LeShuttle) terminal.
 You may also be able to adjust the beam manually.

 First aid kit

-This is compulsory in France, plus at least you’ll have on hand basic first aid items such as plasters and bandages if you do get injured during your trip.
+Plus at least you’ll have on hand basic first aid items, such as plaster and bandages, if you do get injured during your trip.

 Bulbs, basic tools and other spares